triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Description ==

-Accept bitcoins now on your website and diversify your revenue right away.
+Accept Bitcoin now on your website and diversify your revenue right away.
 Powered by TripleA.

 Get up and running in under a minute with our easy and simple-to-use plugin.
 Enjoy an easy setup, minimal or no learning curve and all the benefits bitcoin payments bring you and your customers.